 TERC represent hundreds of faculty, researchers, staff, and students who are distributed throughout the campus and region.
-Through the John Muir Institute of the Environment, we collaborate to develop and communicate a greater understanding of the natural and human environment.
+Through the UC Davis Office of Research, we collaborate to develop and communicate a greater understanding of the natural and human environment.

 Dr. Geoffrey Schladow, professor of civil and environmental engineering, was appointed founding director of the UC Davis Tahoe Environmental Research Center in August, 2004.
 As director of the largest limnological facility west of the Great Lakes, Dr. Schladow is uniquely qualified in serving as the focal point for UC Davis’ research, teaching, and outreach agenda at Lake Tahoe.
 Dr. Schladow, who holds a doctoral degree in civil engineering, is an expert in the areas of environmental fluid mechanics, water quality modeling, and the dynamics of inland waters.
 He is developing computer models to link stream flow, meteorological and remote-sensing information that provide Tahoe decision-makers new management tools.
 Originally from Australia, Dr. Schladow has been on the faculty of the Department of Civil and Environmental Engineering at UC Davis since 1993.